-During fiscal years 2018, 2017 and 2016, stock-based compensation expense for stock options was \$473, \$644 and \$605, respectively.
+During fiscal years 2019, 2018 and 2017, stock-based compensation expense for stock options was \$0, \$473 and 644, respectively.

-During fiscal years 2018, 2017 and 2016, the aggregate intrinsic value of stock options exercised was \$1,916, \$4,664 and \$22, respectively.
+During fiscal years 2019, 2018 and 2017, the aggregate intrinsic value of stock options exercised was \$19,475, \$1,916 and \$4,664, respectively.

-As of December 31, 2018, there was no remaining unrecognized stock-based compensation expense related to outstanding stock options.
+As of December 31, 2019, there was no remaining unrecognized stock-based compensation expense related to outstanding stock options.

 Our calculation of stock-based compensation expense associated with stock options granted, with the exception of market-based performance stock option grants which are valued using a Monte Carlo option-pricing model, was made using the Black-Scholes valuation model.
-With the exception of market-based performance stock options granted in fiscal year 2016 discussed below, we did not grant any new stock options in fiscal years 2018, 2017 and 2016.
+We did not grant any new stock options in fiscal years 2019, 2018 or 2017.